opalmedapps/opal-db-management/README.md

 ### Step 3: Scaffold the project using `docker compose`

 The `docker compose` command uses the directive written in the `compose.yaml` file to initiate the required container for a project.
-In our case, it runs a database service using the MariaDB image, `adminer` as a web GUI to interact with the database, and an `alembic` service to manage database migrations and test data.
+In our case, it runs a database service using the MariaDB image, `adminer` as a web GUI to interact with the database, and an `app` service to manage database migrations and test data.
 Database information (username, password, etc) and port are set in the `.env` file.

 To scaffold our project simply run the command: